openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 | Rear Window                | win-rear                | String        |
 | Sunroof                    | sunroof                 | String        |

-Following Strings will be delivered
+Following String states are possible

-* UNKNOWN - no status data available
+* _Unknown_ - no status data available
-* INVALID - this item isn't applicable for this vehicle
+* _Invalid_ - this item isn't applicable for this vehicle
-* CLOSED - the door / window is closed
+* _Closed_ - the door / window is closed
-* OPEN - the door / window is open
+* _Open_ - the door / window is open
-* INTERMEDIATE - window in intermediate position, not applicable for doors
+* _Intermediate_ - window in intermediate position, not applicable for doors

 #### Range Data

-Based on vehicle type (Thing Type ID) some channels are presented or not.
+Based on vehicle type some channels are presented or not.
-Conventional fuel vehicles don't provide *Electric Range* and Battery electric Vehicles don't show *Range Fuel*.
+Conventional fuel vehicles don't provide *Electric Range* and Battery electric Vehicles don't show *Fuel Range*.
 Hybrid vehicles have both and in addition *Hybrid Range*.
 These are read-only values.
 Channel Group ID is **range**.
+See description [Range vs Range Radius](#range-vs-range-radius) to get more information.

 | Channel Label         | Channel ID            | Type                 | CONV | PHEV | BEV_REX | BEV |
 |-----------------------|-----------------------|----------------------|------|------|---------|-----|